The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

 In real dimension four, by contrast, our current understanding of $2$-systoles under PSC assumptions is much more limited: even on $S^2\times S^2$ with positive scalar curvature, global upper bounds for $\syst_2(g)$ are only known under additional geometric hypotheses.
 In this paper we initiate a systematic study of $2$-systolic inequalities in dimension four under the extra assumption that the metric is K\"ahler.
 More precisely, given a compact K\"ahler surface $(X,\omega)$ we denote by $g_\omega$ the associated Riemannian metric and we write

-while $S(\omega)$ denotes the (Chern) scalar curvature of $\omega$ (in the K\"ahler setting, we have $2S(\omega)=\scal(g_\omega)$).
-With this convention, all our main inequalities are stated purely in terms of the K\"ahler form $\omega$.
-Our result shows that: \begin{theorem} Let $(X,\omega)$ be a compact K\"ahler surface with $S(\omega)>0$.
+We also write $S(\omega)$ for the Chern scalar curvature of $\omega$; for K\"ahler metrics, one has $2S(\omega)=\scal(g_\omega)$), so positivity of $S(\omega)$ is equivalent to positive Riemannian scalar curvature.
+With this convention, all our main inequalities are stated purely in terms of the K\"ahler form $\omega$. \begin{theorem} Let $(X,\omega)$ be a compact K\"ahler surface with $S(\omega)>0$.
 Then

 Moreover, equality holds if and only if $X\cong \PP^2$ and $\omega$ is the Fubini--Study metric. \end{theorem}